Interested in being a Governor?

 The role of the Council of Governors

 We want our Council of Governors to have a real and substantial role, creating relationships between us and the community we serve.

 Our governors play a very important role in the Trust.
 They act as a link between Foundation Trust members, the public and the Board of Directors.

-- by holding the Board of Directors and Non Executive Directors to account for the performance of the trust.
+- to hold the Non Executive Directors individually and collectively to account for the performance of the Board of Directors

 If you need more information: